 - When cuts constantly loom and the long-term reimbursement policy is uncertain, laboratories cannot plan or invest in the future.
-R&D projects are often de-prioritized or put on hold leaving new tests that could pave the way for treatments and cures out of reach. - Laboratories cannot simultaneously absorb continued cuts in Medicare reimbursement while also facing significant new regulatory compliance obligations under FDA's proposed rule to regulate laboratory developed tests (LDTs) as medical devices.
-The combination of PAMA cuts with costly new regulation would further compromise laboratory investments in novel diagnostics. - The uncertainty associated with the Protecting Access to Medicare Act's (PAMA) payment cliff being "fixed" year-by-year limits annual planning and makes multi-year budgeting impossible. - Allowing the resumption of Medicare cuts under PAMA would reduce the capital available for clinical laboratories to invest in innovative R&D of the next generation of tests.
+R&D projects are often de-prioritized or put on hold - leaving new tests that could pave the way for treatments and cures out of reach. - In addition to looming cuts, laboratories must now begin to implement significant new regulatory compliance obligations under the U.S. Food and Drug Administration's (FDA) recently finalized rule to regulate laboratory developed testing services as medical devices.
+The combination of PAMA cuts with costly new regulatory obligations could further compromise patient access and laboratory investments in novel diagnostics. - The uncertainty associated with the Protecting Access to Medicare Act's (PAMA) payment cliff being "fixed" year-by-year limits annual planning and makes multi-year budgeting impossible. - Allowing the resumption of Medicare cuts under PAMA would reduce the capital available for clinical laboratories to invest in innovative R&D of the next generation of tests.